babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Return Type:** `bool` - Whether the finality contract is enabled

-**Expected Behavior:** Finality contracts SHOULD implement this administrative query to return whether the finality gadget is enabled:
+**Expected Behaviour:** Finality contracts SHOULD implement this administrative query to return whether the finality gadget is enabled:

 1. Query enabled status storage to retrieve current state